3030 Salt Creek Lane, Suite 120,

 How to Get an Emergency Order

-Fortunately, requesting an emergency order of protection is rather simple.
+Fortunately, requesting an emergency order of protection is simple.
 You can file your petition with the court of the county you live in or in the county where you are temporarily staying.
 Your petition can also be filed in the county where your abuser lives.
 You can file your petition with an available circuit court judge or associate judge if the court is closed for the weekend or a holiday.
-The process requires you to make a sworn statement regarding your abuse, usually in the form of an affidavit.
-Based your testimony, the judge can issue an emergency order of protection without the appearance of your abuser.
+With your petition, you will need to include the nature of the abuse to be addressed and the specific dangers to yourself or your children.
+Based on your testimony, an emergency order of protection can be granted immediately.

 Continue Reading ››